kuflex/ofxKuZed/README.md

 #ofxKuZed
-Addon for working with StereoLab ZED camera in openFrameworks, including grabbing and drawing RGB and depth images and point cloud.
+Addon for working with StereoLab ZED camera in openFrameworks.
+Features:
+* It wraps all basic camera settings
+* It provides CPU-access to
+  - left and right rectified RGB images (ofPixels, ofTexture)
+  - depth data in millimeters (ofFloatPixels, ofPixels, ofTexture)
+  - point cloud with colors (vector<ofPoint>, vector<ofColor>)

-It uses "lazy" updating of all pixel arrays and textures.
-Namely, they are updated only by request.
-It saves CPU resources a much.
+* It uses "lazy" updating of all pixel arrays and textures: they are updated only by request to save CPU resources.

 ##Simple usage: